-- require management to design, implement and maintain appropriate internal control procedures; - review, evaluate and approve the Bank's internal control policies; - meet with the Chief Auditor and with management to discuss the effectiveness of the Bank's internal control procedures; and - review management's assessment of the effectiveness of the Bank's internal controls over financial reporting and the Shareholders' Auditor's attestation and report thereon as required by regulatory authorities.
+- require management to design, implement and maintain appropriate internal control procedures (including controls related to the prevention, identification and detection of fraud); - review, evaluate and approve the Bank's internal control policies; - meet with the Chief Auditor and with management to discuss the effectiveness of the Bank's internal control procedures; - review management's assessment of the effectiveness of the Bank's internal controls over financial reporting contained in annual filings under applicable securities laws and the Shareholders' Auditor's attestation and report thereon; - review certifications on the review of internal controls over financial reporting required under applicable securities laws; - review reports from management and the Chief Auditor as to the existence of any significant deficiencies and material weaknesses in the design or operation of the Bank's internal control over financial reporting which are reasonably likely to adversely affect the Bank's ability to record, process, summarize and report financial information, and any fraud involving management or other employees who have a significant role in the Bank's internal controls and any significant changes in internal control over financial reporting that are disclosed in regulatory filings; and - review management's recommendations for rectifying such deficiencies and weaknesses and review, as appropriate, the implementation of such recommendations.

-The Committee shall review disclosures made by the Chief Executive Officer and Chief Financial and Administrative Officer during their certification process for applicable securities law filings about any significant deficiencies and material weaknesses in the design or operation of the Bank's internal control over financial reporting which are reasonably likely to adversely affect the Bank's ability to record, process, summarize and report financial information, and any fraud involving management or other employees who have a significant role in the Bank's internal controls.
-In addition, the Committee shall review management's recommendations for rectifying such deficiencies and weaknesses and review, as appropriate, the implementation of such recommendations.
+In overseeing the Bank's disclosure controls the Committee shall review and approve the disclosure policy and the disclosure controls and procedures that have been adopted by the Bank to confirm that material information about the

-In overseeing the Bank's disclosure controls the Committee shall review and approve the policy, controls and procedures that have been adopted by the Bank to confirm that material information about the Bank and its subsidiaries that is required to be disclosed under applicable law or stock exchange rules is disclosed on a timely basis.
+Bank and its subsidiaries that is required to be disclosed under applicable law or stock exchange rules is disclosed on a timely basis.
 The Committee shall also review the report of the Bank's disclosure committee on the effectiveness of these controls and procedures.